project-trans/MtF-wiki/content/en/about/disclaimer.md

 We cannot guarantee any and all contents of the Website, including but not limited to its completeness, accuracy, reliability, applicability, truthfulness, correctness, logical validity, lawfulness nor reasonableness;

-All of the contents on MtF.wiki are for informational purposes ONLY and **DO NOT CONSTITUTE PROFESSIONAL ADVICE OF ANY AND ALL KINDS** \（including but not limited to legal, medical, and psychiatric\);
+All of the contents on MtF.wiki are for informational purposes ONLY and **DO NOT CONSTITUTE PROFESSIONAL ADVICE OF ANY AND ALL KINDS** \(including but not limited to legal, medical, and psychiatric\);

 **MtF.wiki, or any person in relation to it, are NOT RESPONSIBLE for any and all consequences in relation to the comprehension or use of this Website**